What could be more comforting than a bowl of homemade Ham and Potato Soup?

 Ham and Potato Soup should keep in the fridge for 3 to 5 days.
 The completed soup with the dairy shouldn’t be frozen as dairy doesn’t freeze well.

-- Freezing can be done, simply remove a portion of the soup before adding the dairy.
+- Ham and potato soup can be frozen before adding the dairy.
+Simply remove a portion of the soup before adding the dairy.
 Stir in the cream and sour cream before serving.
 Note that the potatoes can change texture slightly when frozen/defrosted.

-- Reheat it on the stovetop without letting it boil and top with your favorite garnishes for a delectable lunch!
+- Reheat leftovers on the stovetop over medium heat without letting the soup boil.
+Top with your favorite garnishes before serving!

 There are so many options when it comes to dressing this soup up and making it really special.